vectordotdev/content-old/posts/Error-Handling-Patterns-in-Expressjs.md

       // do something here
     })
     .catch(err => {
         err.httpStatusCode = 500,
         next(err);
      })
 })
 ```
-When the promise is rejected, the errors are caught in the catch block and we're using next(err) to let the error handler take care of it.
+When the promise is rejected, the errors are caught in the catch block, and we're using next(err) to let the error handler take care of it.
 This looks nice, but when we have a chain of then's, we'll end up with one critical error handler for the whole chain.
 To get actual control of the errors that are thrown, you could settle for a pattern like this:

 ```
 Promise.resolve()